Software AG: Corruption allegations

 In July 2017 allegations emerged in South Africa that Software AG made "kickback" payments by entering into questionable commission agreements with a Gupta-controlled company in the hope of securing lucrative state contracts.

 "Software AG [launched] an internal investigation after a media report alleged it had paid kickbacks as part of a wide-ranging South African scandal..."

-Acquisitions

 Products

 Software AG markets software products in technologies like DBMS, application modernization, SOA, BPMS and ESB.
 Below are a few of their products on the market.